Veal blanquette with Asparagus from Aunt Lut

 Assembling and serving:

-Add the meat and vegetables to the sauce and heat through briefly.
+Add the meat and vegetables to the sauce and warm through briefly.

 Serve with boiled waxy potatoes and finish with a few sprigs of chervil or flat-leaf parsley.
-Fill in some instructions or facts here, using full enters per step (no shift+enters), no numbers.
+Fill in some instructions or facts here, use full enters per step (no shift+enters), no numbers.

 Social